CartoDB/carto-workshop/02-builder-analysis/exercises/dominos.md

 * Change a basemap without labels in order to show the viewer that now you have two layers instead of three.

-* Explain that each layer (but the basemap) have a dataset layer source.
+* Each layer (but the basemap) have a dataset layer source.
 For instance, the source of the "Pizza Stores" layer is **`dominos_data`**, aka `a0`.
-This would be very important when adding analysis and widgets.
+This will be very important when adding analysis and widgets.

 ### 2. 2.
 Layer options, styles

 * Click on "NYC blocks".

-> Comment that each layer has 5 options: `DATA`, `ANALYSES`, `STYLE`, `POP-UPS` and `LEGENDS`.

 * `DATA`:
-  * Explain that this interface gives you a general idea of each field/column in the layer, its name and its data type but also from there you can add them as widgets.
+  * This interface gives you a general idea of each field/column in the layer, its name and its data type but also from there you can add them as widgets.
   * Switch to `VALUES` to `SQL`.
-Explain that the SQL command line allows more advanced users to manage data in a more precise way.
+The SQL command line allows more advanced users to manage data in a more precise way.
-  * Finally, show how easy is to change from map view to dataset view.
+  * Finally, it's easy to change from map view to dataset view.

 * `STYLE`:
   * `FILL`: click on the color bar, select `BY VALUE`, set `total_pop` as the variable and choose a nice color palette.
   * Change the `STROKE` to `0.2`.
   * Switch to `VALUES` to `CARTOCSS`.
-Explain that the CartoCSS command line allows more advanced users to layer style in a more precise way.
-For instance, change the `polygon-opacity` to `0.7`.
+The CartoCSS command line allows more advanced users to layer style in a more precise way.

-> If the viewer is pro, you can explain how `turbo-carto` `ramp()` function works.
-It gets four arguments: the variable, the min and max values, and the break method.

 ![2](https://cloud.githubusercontent.com/assets/5215798/17518737/6577ab2e-5e49-11e6-84be-4e28c764fbbf.png)